Black Student Association (BSA)

 The Pineapple Club

 The pineapple club prepares students for careers in the hospitality industry through networking and educational seminars, enhancing students’ knowledge and opening up social opportunities.
-Membership is open to all credit students in the hospitality, motel, and restaurant program.
+Membership is open to all credit students in the hospitality management program.

 The Wor-Wic Veteran-Military Association (WWVMA) supports students who have served in the military or those who are currently serving in the military.
 Students who have served any length of time in the U.S. Armed Forces and those now serving in the military are included in membership.